 Profile: Amanda Knox

-It is likely the new appeals process will be held in absentia.
-Ms Knox, 25, is now back at university in her home state of Washington.
+Knox, 26, was not required to be present for the appeals process, which was held in absentia.
+She is at university in her home state of Washington.

 During her time in Italy, her private life was picked apart relentlessly both in court and in the media.'Mask of a murderer'

 The facts of the case are that Miss Kercher's body was found in her bedroom in the house she shared with Knox and others in Perugia, an Italian university town where the two young women were exchange students.
 Her throat had been slashed.

 Prosecutors argue that Miss Kercher was the victim of a drug-fuelled sex game gone wrong.

 Both Knox and Sollecito denied any guilt, saying they were not even in the apartment that night, although they admitted having smoked marijuana and that their memories may have been clouded.